TanGentleman/TanTan/README.md

 # Note: The below is entirely optional and not needed for chatbot.py.
 It will soon be integrated for cleaner workflows.
+*Strong avisory: I recommend using a VPN when using the internet, especially over unsecure networks*
 # Using MacOS Shortcuts to automate running Link_Grabber.py and Downloader.py: OUTDATED BUT WORKS
 - Ask for Text with "Format Query as {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}"
 - Run Shell Script